Dallas Police Brutality Lawyer

 - Civil lawsuit – Considered the most effective avenue to address police brutality, civilians may file a civil lawsuit to not only pursue monetary damages but to also change the way a police department manages its officers and deals with officer misconduct to ensure such behavior doesn’t occur again.
 Since officers have a certain amount of “immunity” to such lawsuits, a strong case entails the violation of a person’s constitutional rights.

-Ready to Protect Your Rights & Best Interest Today
+Ready to Protect Your Rights & Best Interests in a Police Brutality Case

-When you obtain legal representation from our legal team, we can help you gather as much evidence as possible of the incident.
+When you obtain legal representation from our legal team for an issue of police brutality, we can help you gather as much evidence as possible of the incident.
 If you can, take photos of your injuries and get the names and contact information of any witnesses to the incident.
 Then, write down all you can remember about the incident and include certain facts such as the reason you were stopped by the police and when the incident escalated to officer misconduct.